Gabriel Woods

 2. Health Considerations

 Another consideration is how healthy wood pellets are.
 Smoking meat is a great way to reduce fat content in your diet.
-Experts agree that reducing fat tends to decrease the risk of cardiovascular morbidity and mortality [1].
+According to a 2023 study published in the National Library of Medicine, reducing fat tends to decrease the risk of cardiovascular morbidity and mortality [2].

 You also avoid the carcinogenic dangers of burning oils dripping into an open flame, which so often happens while grilling.